practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 ## Namespaces and Libraries

 Namespaces are used to organise code into logical groups.
 The top of each Clojure file has an `ns` form that defines the namespace name.
-The domain part of the namespace name is typically the organisation or community name (e.g. GitHub user/organisation)
+The domain part of the namespace name is typically the organisation or community name (e.g. GitHub organisation or user account name)

 ```clojure
 (ns domain.namespace-name)
 ```

-All Practicalli projects have namespace domains of `practicalli`
+Practicalli projects use a namespace domain of `practicalli` followed by the project name

 ```clojure
 (ns practicalli.service-name)